11. Old is out; new is in, 21:1-23:39

 • In what sense does the Law and the Prophets "hang" on these two commandments?
 "Love is the thrust of them all and it is only as we love that we fulfill them", Morris.

 • Does the law of love dispense with / replace the Torah?
 This is certainly argued by some, but at no point does Jesus abrogate the law; he actually reinforces it.
 The Torah outlines the practical details of love.
-God calls for a heart relationship with him thus establishing "the priority of love within the law", Carson.
+God calls for a heart relationship with him, and by so doing he establishes "the priority of love within the law", Carson.

 v] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.